What are Exchange-Traded Funds (ETFs)? A Comprehensive Guide for Beginners

 ETF meaning and definition

-An ETF, or exchange-traded fund, is essentially a basket of investments bundled into a single, tradable security.
+Essentially, it is a basket of investments bundled into a single, tradable security.
 This basket can encompass a variety of assets, including stocks, bonds, commodities, and even currencies.
 Think of an ETF as a one-stop shop for instant diversification, allowing you to gain exposure to a wide range of assets without having to purchase each individually.

 ETFs are listed on stock exchanges, such as the Singapore Exchange (SGX), and trade throughout the day, much like individual stocks.
 This intraday trading capability, coupled with their typically lower expense ratios compared to traditional mutual funds, has fueled their widespread popularity among investors.